[Skip to Content]

 What changes have occurred since the last survey?

-Yes, there were changes from the 2019 survey.
+Yes, there were changes from the 2024 survey.
 We have continued efforts to reduce the burden of the survey on state DOT staff while asking enough questions to capture important practices of each state.
-If you would like to know more about the changes or the reasons for changes please contact ken@bikeleague.org.
+This year’s survey has been updated with several changes:

 What are the roles of agency staff and advocates in completing the survey?